vim-scripts/auto_autoread.vim/README.md

 # autoread.vim
-Automatically read files when they've changed.
-This does what 'autoread' promises to do but doesn't do.
+Enchanced autoread command, automatically reads file when it has been modified.
 This plugin requires `+python` or `+python3`.

 This is different from the built-in `'autoread'` option in that it periodically checks if the file on the disk has changed, which is _not_ what `'autoread'` does. `'autoread'` only checks if the file is changed on when certain events occur.

-Use `:Autoread` to start checking, and `:AutoreadStop` to stop.
+Use `:AutoreadStart` to start checking, and `:AutoreadStop` to stop.
+Or use `Autoread` to toggle start/stop mode.

 See `:help :Autoread` (or [the help file][help]) for more information.